- Participation Form

 A first set of topics address questions related to other-regarding behavior in contexts characterized by risk and ambiguity (Prof. Wrede).
 A second set relates to motives for prosocial behavior and charitable giving (Prof. Rincke).
 Finally, the seminar also deals with empirical effects of taxes and subsidies (Prof. Büttner).
 The list of topics below provides more details, including references and brief comments on the research questions covered in the respective literature.

 The seminar has two consecutive parts.
 In the first part, students write a thesis (15 pages) under the guidance of their advisor.
 In an introductory session, students learn about the principles of scientific work and the scope of analysis that is expected.
 The thesis elaborates on the literature (see the list of topics for the main article(s) to be covered).
 Students are expected to search for additional literature and then work independently on their topic.
 Advisors provide close guidance during this process.
 The second part consists of a two-day seminar (June 29th/30th) of students’ presentations.
 Before preparing their presentations, supervisors will provide students with detailed feedback on their thesis.
+Each presenter has 25 minutes for her/his presentation, followed by 25 minutes of discussion.

 For application please submit the participation form to email@example.com until 02.02.2017.
 Please note that the maximum number of participants is 10 students.